microsoft/FLAML/website/docs/Getting-Started.md

 from flaml.default import LGBMClassifier
 ```

 Then, you can use it just like you use the original `LGMBClassifier`.
 Your other code can remain unchanged.
-When you call the `fit()` function from `flaml.default.LGBMClassifier`, it will automatically instantiates a good data-dependent hyperparameter configuration for your dataset, which is expected to work better than the default configuration.
+When you call the `fit()` function from `flaml.default.LGBMClassifier`, it will automatically instantiate a good data-dependent hyperparameter configuration for your dataset, which is expected to work better than the default configuration.

 ### Where to Go Next?